Iyal-Khanjar/Iyal-khanjar/README.md

 <h3 align="center">Full-Stack developer from Israel</h3>

-- 👨‍💻 All of my projects are available at [https://iyal-portfolio.netlify.app/](https://iyal-portfolio.netlify.app/) B.E.D degree computer science and mathematics. currently looking for a job as a full stack developer
+- 👨‍💻 All of my projects are available at [https://iyal-portfolio.netlify.app/](https://iyal-portfolio.netlify.app/) -B.E.D degree computer science and mathematics. currently looking for a job as a full stack developer
 - 📫 How to reach me **ayalKhanjar@gmail.com**